Anthropic

 • … and they consistently emphasize extreme risks.
 Score: No.

-• Clearly describe a worst-case plausible outcome from AI and state how likely the lab considers it.
+• Clearly describe a worst-case plausible outcome from AI and state the lab’s credence in such an outcome.
 Score: No.